Thank you, everybody, for sticking around here and listening to the Rush Limbaugh Show.

 Dave in Bonita Springs, Florida.

-Save me from Snerdley.
+Save me from Snerdly.

-Hey Eric, you opened the show detailing the fact that the government Was encouraging citizens to tell on their neighbors.
+Hey, Eric, you opened the show detailing the fact that the government was encouraging citizens to tell on their neighbors.

 And I think that's actually a good idea.